 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Santacruzamate A New
+Biological Activity for Santacruzamate A

-Highly potent and selective histone deactylase 2 (HDAC2) inhibitor (IC50 = 112 - 119 pM).
+Santacruzamate A is a highly potent and selective histone deactylase 2 (HDAC2) inhibitor (IC50 = 112 - 119 pM).
 Also inhibits HDAC6 in nanomolar range (IC50 = 433 nM).
 Displays >3500 fold selectivity for HDAC2 over HDAC6, and >8500-fold selectivity over HDAC4 (IC50 >1 μM for HDAC4).
 Inhibits growth of HuT-78 cutaneous T-cell lymphoma cell line.
 Identified as targeting human host proteins that interact with SARS-CoV-2.

 |Storage||Store at -20°C|